Series "PSE" Part 2 "About Electrical Appliances"

-What is "PSE" in AC adapters and switch-mode power supplies?
+AC/DC Power Adapter and switching power supplies: What is "PSE"?
 This is the second installment in a series that explains it clearly once again.

 Please refer to the link below for the previous newsletter.

-This time, we will explain the "electrical appliances" to which PSE is applied.
+This time, we will explain the "electrical appliances" to which PSE applies.

-The "electrical appliances" defined by the Electrical Appliance and Material Safety Act include "specified electrical appliances", such as DC power supplies like the AC adapters handled by our company, and "non-specified electrical appliances" such as TVs and air conditioners.
-A total of 457 items are designated: 116 specified and 341 non-specified.
+The "electrical appliances" defined by the Electrical Appliance and Material Safety Act include "Specified Electrical Appliances" such as AC adapters = DC power supplies handled by our company, and "Non-Specified Electrical Appliances" such as televisions and air conditioners.
+A total of 457 items are designated: 116 specified items and 341 non-specified items.

-Specified electrical appliances are those considered highly likely to pose risks based on their structure or usage conditions, and include: (1) items used for long periods unattended, (2) items used by socially vulnerable individuals, (3) items that come in direct contact with the human body.
+Specified Electrical Appliances are those considered to have a high risk of danger depending on their structure or usage conditions, including: 1) products used for long periods without supervision, 2) products used by socially vulnerable individuals, and 3) products used in direct contact with the human body.

-Note that devices such as personal computers and printers are not considered electrical appliances and thus fall outside the scope of the Electrical Appliance and Material Safety Act regulations.
+Please note that personal computers and printers are not treated as electrical appliances and are therefore not subject to regulation under the Electrical Appliance and Material Safety Act.

-Note that the "appliance name" under the Electrical Appliance and Material Safety Act may not always match the commonly used product name.
-Below is a comparison using AC adapters as an example.
+Please note that the "electrical appliance name" under the Electrical Appliance and Material Safety Act does not necessarily match the commonly used "product name."
+The table below compares examples using AC adapters.

 |---|---|---|